sarthak11234/Sarthak_DBMS/README.md

 | `SUBQUERY`       | Nested query. | `SELECT name FROM employees WHERE salary > (SELECT AVG(salary) FROM employees);` |

 ---
-# 📘 SQL Constraints Guide

-This README provides a comprehensive overview of SQL **constraints**—rules used to enforce data integrity in relational databases.

----

 # 📘 SQL Constraints – Reference Table